Passports on a map of the world to illustrate the keys to world travel

 • to give as tips to locals who might help you out of a tight spot

-While I avoid changing money at airports (exchange rate are usually terrible), I will have a few small dollar bills (1$, 5$, 10$) to give a cabbie or good Samaritan willing to lend their phone.
+While I avoid changing money at airports (exchange rates are usually terrible), I will have a few small dollar bills (1$, 5$, 10$) to give a cabbie or good Samaritan willing to lend their phone.
 Many a time the pick-up has been delayed, and it’s reassuring to call the friend or hotel to confirm that they’re still ‘on the way’.

 Note: These tips may be helpful even at home, as getting lost or robbed can happen there too!